gianerapisura-pn/lab-crud-api/README.md

 ## Project Overview
 This API allows you to:
-- Create a new course
+- Create new **students** and **courses** table under the lab_crud database.
-- Read (fetch) all courses or a specific course
+- Read (fetch) all courses or a specific students and courses using Postman.
-- Update course details
+- Update the details on the students and courses table.
-- Delete a course
+- Delete a record on students and courses.

 The project is structured into:
 - `config/` → database connection setup